lawndoc/winbin.wtf/docs/Windows/System32/calc.exe/index.md

+---
-# calc.exe
+title: calc.exe
+description: A basic calculator application with a GUI.
+---

 ## Description

-A basic calculator application with a GUI.
+{{ page.description }}

 ## Properties